0xAX/linux-insides/Timers/timers-7.md

 };
 ```

-The second parameter of the `gettimeofday` function is pointer to the `timezone` structure which represents a timizone.
+The second parameter of the `gettimeofday` function is a pointer to the `timezone` structure which represents a timezone.
 In our example, we pass address of the `timeval time` to the `gettimeofday` function, the Linux kernel fills the given `timeval` structure and returns it back to us.
 Additionally, we format the time with the `strftime` function to get something more human readable than elapsed microseconds.
-Let's see on result:
+Let's see the result:

 ```C
 ~$ gcc date.c -o date